snxhaSalgaonkar/Findex/README.md

 # FINDEX
 Findex is a digital lost-and-found platform where users can report lost or found items, categorized by location, date, and item type.
-The system will allow individuals to register missing belongings and receive updates if a matching item is found.
+The system will allow individuals to register missing belongings and receive updates if a matching item is found......

-Team name: **Bitstrom**
+Team name: **Bitstorm**

 Team Members:
 1. Sneha Salgaonkar